Skip to content

 What the latest data actually says

-How to earn citations across engines
+How to improve citation eligibility across engines

 Layered citation eligibility stack showing crawler access, source evidence, structured data, and off-site references feeding a cited answer